 What I read then still touches my heart every time I’m telling or writing down this story.
 The words are found in Isaiah 43:1

 By that time my knees were on the floor and my face too.
 I was sobbing, having problems to handle all the thoughts and emotions inside of me.
 To me it was hard to believe how the LORD could save a person like me.

 That was more than thirty years ago.
 All that happened in my living room with nobody else but the Holy Spirit present.
 I know, to some people this may sound strange but this is my testimony – how I came to know the LORD.

 I’m glad my born-again experience happened at home – in His perfect place and timing for me.
 Some of you may have been led to say “the sinner’s prayer” and then have been left to find out the rest for yourself.
 Some of you may have been misled to believe that, once you become a Christian, your sorrows and problems will just vanish.

 The new life isn’t explained within a minute or two.
 Let me tell you this much, though: As believers in Christ we can face the same problems here on earth as non-believers do, but with one great difference: we live in the knowledge that He is faithful and will:

 - forgive all our iniquities,

 - crown us with lovingkindness and tender mercies,

 - satisfy our mouth with good things, so that our youth is renewed like the eagle’s.

 Yes, the Christian life isn’t always easy, here on earth.
-Here we will face times when our tears are just running down our cheeks.
-When a loved one dies we grieve.
-When our children go the wrong way we have sorrows.
-When our bodies age and ache we feel the pain.
+Here we will face times when our tears are just running down our cheeks, when a loved one dies we grieve, when our children go the wrong way we have sorrows and when our aging bodies ache we feel the pain.